-- 1. Both the influent and effluent shall be monitored and reported. - 2.
-"BOD5" = Biological Oxygen Demand (5-day test.)
-"TSS" = Total Suspended Solids For BOD5 and TSS, the effluent samples shall not exceed 35 percent of the arithmetic mean of the values, by weight, for influent samples collected at approximately the same times during the same period. - 3.
-Geometric mean of samples collected during the calendar month. - 4.
-Single sample maximum. - 5.
-Both the plant effluent (Outfall Number 001) and the intake water supply shall be sampled and reported.
-The incremental increase is the difference between the two sample analyses.
+- 1. No effluent limits are set at this time, but monitoring and reporting is required. - 2.
+"BOD5" = Biochemical Oxygen Demand (5-day test).
+"TSS" = Total Suspended Solids.
+For BOD5 and TSS, the arithmetic means of values, by weight, for effluent samples collected in a period of 30 consecutive calendar days shall not exceed 35 percent of the arithmetic mean of values, be weight, for influent samples collected at approximately the same times during the same period. - 3.
+Geometric mean of samples collected during the calendar month.